vvzhukov/vvzhukov.github.io/aboutme.md

 All student comments may be found at the corresponding classes web pages.
 Please check it out before enrolling my classes :)

-Please check my CV for more details.
+And finally my CV for more details:
 <object data="{{ site.url }}{{ site.baseurl }}/docs/VZ_CV.pdf" width="1000" height="1000" type="application/pdf"></object>